corrode/corrode.github.io/content/migration-guides/python-to-rust/index.md

   },
   {
     type: "multipleChoice",
-    question: "What are your main motivations for considering Rust?",
+    question: "What are your main motivations for migrating to Rust?",
     direction: "column",
     id: "motivations",
     options: [